Six Streets mobility hub

-Following the launch of the Six Streets mobility hub (a sustainable transport trial) in March 2024, we would like to hear from you to find out what you think.
+Following the launch of the Six Streets mobility hub (a sustainable transport trial) in March 2024, we surveyed

-Results from the Local Electric Vehicle Infrastructure consultation earlier this year about EV use in Derby showed that 73.9% of respondents were considering buying an electric car in the next three years.
-However, only 68.2% of these residents had access to a driveway or private off-street parking.
-Our aim was to create positive changes and improvements by providing options to be able to improve sustainable transport and encourage more low-carbon journeys for residents without off-street parking.
+A lot of people living in Six Streets own a car but at the same time there are quite a few who would like to change over to an EV.
+A consultation in 2024 about EV use in Derby, showed that 73.9% of respondents were considering buying an electric car in the next three years, but only 68.2% of these residents had access to a driveway or private off-street parking.
+The aim of the mobility hub therefore, was to test whether by providing the community with more options, we could encourage sustainable travel meaning residents could enjoy more low-carbon journeys even if they did not have off-street parking.

 How is the trial funded?